asam-ev/qc-baselib-py/README.md

 # qc-baselib-py

-The Quality Checker Python Base library implements a Python interface for creating and reporting applications to interact with ASAM Quality Checker framework.
+The Quality Checker Python Base library implements a Python interface for interacting with the configuration files and the results files from the ASAM Quality Checker framework.
+With it, users can create their own CheckerBundles or ReportModules.

 The library features the main interfaces needed to implement an application:

-- Configuration: for reading and writing QC Framework applications configuration
+- Configuration: for reading and writing QC Framework applications configuration.
-- Results Report: for reading and writing QC Framework applications reports
+- Results: for reading and writing QC Framework result files.

 ## Installation